ismasan/oat/README.md

 ```
 At the moment Oat ships with adapters for [HAL](http://stateless.co/hal_specification.html), [Siren](https://github.com/kevinswiber/siren) and [JsonAPI](http://jsonapi.org/), but it's easy to write your own.

 Note: Oat adapters are not *required* by default.
-Your code should explicitely require the ones it needs:
+Your code should explicitly require the ones it needs:

 ```ruby
 # HAL